Congratulations! You have the right team for your organization and you’re all set to achieve major milestones.

 Employees join an organization with a vision of attaining personal goals and growing professionally as they contribute to their team.

 As a manager, you’re responsible for leading them and initiate the process of employee development.

 As per a report, most employees consider learning and development opportunities a key factor before choosing an employer.

 And, the majority of them state that the best learning opportunities come in an on-the-job setup instead of a formal training program.

-This brings the onus of employee development on the managers.
+This puts the onus of employee development on the managers.

 Your direct reports expect you to help them hone their skills, find latent talent and progress in their career.

-Hence, you must prioritize employee development in your plans if you would like to lead a time who is motivated, engaged and ready to give their best.
+Hence, you must prioritize employee development in your plans if you would like to lead a team which is motivated, engaged and ready to give their best.

 Why is employee development essential for organizational growth?